Venues required by law to record contact details Recording Contact Details The Governments’ new requirements for businesses mean that premises…

 Over the last few years, we have seen house prices soar.
 Depending on which side you’re on, this was either a shock or a pleasant surprise.
 Generations X and those before have witnessed the value of the properties double even triple.
-So how can these generation tax efficiently pass their home onto their children or grandchildren?
+So how can this generation tax efficiently pass their home onto their children or grandchildren?

 Here are a few things you should take into consideration before signing your property over.